Little Salmon River: Course

-The river then enters a canyon, cutting across the western edge of the Salmon River Mountains, forming the boundary between Idaho County and Adams County.
-Most of the river runs parallel to US Highway 95.
-It receives Hazard Creek and Payette Creek both from the right, then receives Boulder Creek, the Rapid River and Squaw Creek from the left, and past Pollock, before joining the Salmon River at the town of Riggins, at 1720 ft above sea level.
+The river then enters a canyon, cutting across the western edge of the Salmon River Mountains, forming the boundary between Idaho and Adams counties.
+Most of the Little Salmon runs parallel to U.S. Route 95, with the highway crossing it several times.
+It receives Hazard Creek and Payette Creek both from the right, then receives Boulder Creek, the Rapid River, and Squaw Creek from the left, and past Pollock, then joins the Salmon River at the south end of Riggins, at 1720 ft above sea level.

 Discharge

-A U.S. Geological Survey stream gauge at the mouth recorded an average flow of 731.1 cuft/s from 1952 to present.
+A U.S. Geological Survey stream gauge at the mouth recorded an average flow of 731.1 cuft/s from 1952 to present. with a mean daily flow rate of 2500 cfs.
 The highest flow ever recorded was 12600 cuft/s on June 17, 1974.

 Geology and land use

 The Little Salmon River formed as a result of a rift valley developing between the Rocky Mountains and the Columbia Plateau section of the Intermontane Plateaus.
 Columbia River basalts underlie much of the western and central parts of the watershed, while other types of volcanic rock of closer origin form the foundations of the eastern mountains.
 The entire watershed is dissected by fault-block rifting.
 The water table is high, and soils are generally well drained and of volcanic origin.

 The upper section of the watershed is a broad and low-gradient, sediment-floored valley used primarily for agriculture and ranching activities.
 It also has most of the basin's population.
 The rest of the river flows in a wild, deep, and narrow canyon mostly undeveloped with the exception of US Highway 95.
 Logging has also been a past activity in the valley, and tourism and fishing are growing industries.
 In a rare occurrence with rivers, the Little Salmon starts out in a developed, relatively flat area and flows through mountains further downstream, bearing some resemblance to the Klamath River, which also begins in an agricultural valley before cutting through mountains to the sea.